videlec/page_ouaibe/webpage/articles/flatsurf.md

 -------------

-Once it is installed on your computer and Sage is launched, you need to enter the following command
+Once it is installed on your computer and Sage is launched, you need to enter the following command to be able to use the library

     :::pycon
     >>> from surface_dynamics import *

-It makes accessible a lot of new objects (like `iet`, `AbelianStratum`, `QuadraticStratum`, `CylinderDiagram`, `Origami` and `OrigamiDatabase`).
+The above command makes accessible a lot of new objects like `iet`, `AbelianStratum`, `QuadraticStratum`, `CylinderDiagram`, `Origami` and `OrigamiDatabase`.
 Recall that to access the documentation within Sage you need to put a question mark after the command and press enter

     :::pycon
     >>> Origami?